Ergo Box Design: A Comprehensive Guide#

 A Cup Box:

-A guard script or contract sets restrictions on the box.
+A guard script or smart contract sets restrictions on the box.
 Without it, a box is just a storage unit for information or a certain amount of currency.
 The introduction of guard scripts, which establish specific rules for the boxes, adds a level of control and functionality to the boxes, much like a remote control.
 The focus here is not on the internal workings of a remote control (guard script) or the data it transmits (registers and storage), but on its functionality - pressing a button changes the TV channel.

 Understanding Box Modeling#